Fermat-ORG/fermat-framework/README.md

 ##### 7. Fermat must be open and inclusive.

-* Any developer could contribute to the shared infraestructure.
+* Any developer can contribute to the shared infraestructure.
-* Any developer could write code for new plugins.
+* Any developer can write code for new plugins.
-* Any developer could write code for new niche wallets.
+* Any developer can write code for new niche wallets.
-* Any developer could fork an existing niche wallet to further specialize it.
+* Any developer can fork an existing niche wallet to further specialize it.
 * Any graphic / UX designer could provide skins to existing wallets.
 * Anyone could provide language packs to existing wallets.